Abukamel/saydone/readme.md

 - It will send a notification after command is done with command output combining stdout and stderr in notification message.

 It will recognize the authentication to supported services via GLOBAL VARIABLES.

+So you should export needed variables or put them in your `/etc/profile`, `~/.bash_profile` or `~/.bashrc` for permanent use.

+or use export command for current session use e.g.
+`export "golabl_var=value"`.

-So you should export needed variables or put them in your /etc/profile, ~/.bash_profile, ~/.bashrc for permanent use or user export command for current session use e.g export "golabl_var=value" or you can prepend them before the command "saydone" for a command only scope e.g global_var=value saydone ls -ltrha /home
+or you can prepend them before the command `saydone` for a command only scope. e.g. `global_var=value saydone ls -ltrha /home`